-The system balance administrator normally purchases and sells balancing measures on the gas exchange.
+BAM normally purchases and sells balancing measures on the gas exchange.
 There is an exception in the case of national balancing, which is when a system balance administrator enters into transactions with the individual balance administrators.
 For details of the regulations governing transactions, from request to implementation, reference can be made to the balance responsibility agreement.

-518 Reporting trading values and settlement prices
+5.1.8 Reporting trading values and settlement prices

 Prices obtained in conjunction with balancing measures form the basis for the pricing of gas exchanged with a balance administrator as part of a final balance settlement.
-The system balance administrator reports prices to balance administrators in a way that the balance administrators can calculate all the settlement prices that could affect them.
+BAM reports prices to balance administrators in a way that the balance administrators can calculate all the settlement prices that could affect them.